 Creating a PDF version works well when targeting paper size of A4, but for other sizes the implementation is still under consideration.

 Many browsers have not implemented this standard and that is why printing directly from the browser does not provide optimal results as such, when the purpose is to include page numbering etc. E.g. the Firefox browser does not make much use of CSS Paged Media (since last tested), but Edge and Chrome do.
 However, a problem with using them is that they either include extra information like the date in the header and footer, or the header and footer contents have to be completely empty (the printing settings only have an either/or option).
+There is a button for making a printable version of the whole solution and icons for doing the same just for a writing collection.

 Actually, as the external service that is supposed to be used for generating PDF files requires a fee to be paid, process is decreased by a one phase so that a user is served with a downloadable HTML file that contains all the mentioned "ingredients" and content.
 User can then use a browser to print it, if the browser has enough support for the CSS3 Paged Media.